Hallucinate (song): Development and release

 After choosing "Hallucinate" as Future Nostalgia's fourth single, Lipa approached production company The Mill, an animation studio Titmouse, Inc. and director Lisha Tan with a 2D animated music video idea for the song, inspired by the 1970s disco heyday, with "the wacky characters, different rooms, diverse color palettes and a sense of never knowing which direction the psychedelic journey will take you on."
 Tan then took the treatment began looking at iconic photos from the disco aesthetic of the 1970s and Studio 54, compiling references and inspirations from the debauched behavior and crazy costumes everyone was wearing.
 They also were inspired by psychedelic themes, creating "dream" and "nightmare" sequences and imagining what would go in them.
 Tan additionally based much of the video on the track's lyrics, where she listened to the song at least 20 times to absorb the meaning.
 To be authentic, they used details from Lipa's real life, where in the dream sequence, Lipa is seen in a flower field as well as dancing alongside her pygmy goat pets; In the nightmare sequence, she sees her biggest fear, clowns.

 The project was created during lockdowns due to the COVID-19 pandemic, with teams working in London, Los Angeles, and Paris.
 They did virtual sessions where they brainstormed ideas and worked together in "one seamless digital room".
 Tan gave the design team a general brief and parameters and let them embrace bringing the character to life.
 They reviewed sketches and collaborated by tweaking specific elements.
 The team also spent much time discussing how the sequences would work with Tan's rough sketches and style frames and split up into teams for each "act" of the video.
 The teams were in constant communication, asking questions and using video chats.
 Lipa's choreographer Charm La'Donna also helped by filming dance moves, mannerisms and reference poses from her home to infuse accuracy into Lipa's character.
 Sound effects were also added to the track, using 360 reality audio.
-The 360 reality audio was made available for streaming on Amazon Music, Tidal, and Deezer.
 On 21 April 2020, Lipa confirmed that she was working on the music video for Future Nostalgia's fourth single.
 She announced the release of the music video on 8 July 2020.
 The visual premiered via YouTube on 10 July 2020.